← Back to Stories

 • Terhi Piltonen, lead author of the cyst study and professor at Finland’s University of Oulu, emphasized the goal of improving patient care with the name change.

-• Magdalena Simonis, a GP and women’s health expert from the University of Melbourne, submitted a survey response on behalf of the Royal Australian College of General Practitioners.
+• Magdalena Simonis, a GP and women’s health expert from the University of Melbourne, submitted a survey response supporting the name change on behalf of the Royal Australian College of General Practitioners.

-• The ABC highlights that PMOS can present differently at various life stages: acne in younger women, fertility issues in mid-life, and metabolic features like insulin resistance in older women.
+• The ABC article highlights that PMOS can present differently at various life stages (e.g., acne in younger women, fertility issues in mid-life, metabolic features in older women).

 Contradictions